cristianglezm/EvoGarden/Planning.md

 ### 5.4.
 UI/Worker Communication (`src/hooks/useSimulation.ts`)
 -   **`useSimulation` Hook**: This custom hook is the sole bridge between the React UI and the simulation worker.
-    -   **Responsibilities**: Manages the worker's lifecycle, sends commands (start, pause, reset), and listens for incoming messages.
+    -   **Responsibilities**: Manages the lifecycle of both workers, establishes the `MessageChannel` between them, sends commands (start, pause, reset) to the simulation worker, and listens for incoming messages.
     -   **State Synchronization**: When it receives a 'tick-update' message, it efficiently processes an array of deltas.
 It maintains a local Map of actors and applies these changes (add, update, remove) to reconstruct the new grid state.
 This avoids the expensive process of deserializing the entire grid on every tick.
 It then forwards the tick summary to the analytics and challenge stores and sends all new events to the EventService.

 ### 5.5.
 Centralized Event & Notification System